The threat is coming from inside the house: how to spot and prevent insider threat

-Have you ever seen a horror movie where the protagonist, who’s home alone on a dark and stormy night, starts receiving menacing calls from a stranger?
-Then checks all the doors and windows and calls the police – only to find out that the calls were coming from inside the house all along?
-A nightmarish scenario for sure, but as we often tell ourselves: “It’s just a movie.”
+Ever seen a horror movie where the protagonist, who’s home alone, starts receiving menacing calls from a stranger?
+After checking that all doors and windows are locked, they call the police – only to find out that the calls have been coming from inside the house...
+A nightmarish scenario, which can become somewhat of a reality for CIOs who ignore the notoriously hard-to-detect security risks that might originate from within their own organizations.

 What is an insider threat – and who is an insider attacker?

 According to the Cyber and Infrastructure Security Agency (CISA), the definition of insider threat is “the potential for an insider to use their authorized access or understanding of an organization to harm that organization.”
-This harm might be caused through malicious, complacent or unintentional acts but in any case, it ultimately damages the integrity, confidentiality, and availability of the company and its assets.
+This harm might be caused through malicious, complacent or unintentional acts but in any case, it ultimately damages the integrity, confidentiality and availability of the company and its assets.

 Insider threats come in all shapes and sizes, but most of them fall into two major categories: intentional and unintentional threats.